-Located near the little town of Elkton (pop.
-195) in the Coast Range, the Elkton AVA is situated in the Umpqua Valley in Southern Oregon.
+Located in the little town of Elkton in the Coast Range, the Elkton American Viticultural Area (AVA) is situated in the Umpqua Valley in Southern Oregon.
 It’s small — just 100 acres.
 And while Southern Oregon is best known for its hot, dry climate and wines best produced in such conditions — tempranillos, albariños and cabernets — Elkton differs.